Brett Ballard

-Brett Ballard (born February 26, 1980) is an American college men's basketball coach currently coaching at Washburn University.
-Prior to his current position, Ballard was an assistant coach for at Wake Forest University from 2014 to 2017, and the University of Tulsa from 2012 to 2014.
+Brett Lee Ballard (born February 26, 1980) is an American college men's basketball coach currently coaching at Washburn University.
+Prior to his current position, Ballard was an assistant coach at Wake Forest University from 2014 to 2017, and the University of Tulsa from 2012 to 2014.
 He served as Baker University's head men's basketball coach from 2010 to 2012, and in various positions with the Kansas Jayhawks men's basketball team from 2003 to 2010.

 Early career

 Ballard, a Hutchinson, Kansas native, attended Hutchinson Community College from 1998 to 2000 where he played basketball.
 After a two-year stint at Hutchinson, Ballard transferred to the University of Kansas where he played from 2000 to 2002.
 During the 2001–02 season, Ballard helped the Jayhawks win the Big 12 Conference championship and advance to the NCAA Final Four.

 In 2003–04, Bill Self's first season, Ballard remained with the Jayhawks as a volunteer student assistant.
 In 2004, he was promoted to video coordinator, a position he remained in from 2004 to 2008.
 From 2008 to 2010 he was Kansas' director of basketball operations.